Product

 Although we recommend customizing dunning emails, sending them can (and should) still be automated.
 While many credit card processors like Stripe send a limited number of emails, you’ll need more extensive custom email campaigns to build an effective dunning process.
 This requires automation to scale.

-A series of automated dunning emails spaced out during the days and weeks after a failed payment is the best approach for recovery.
-Recover makes it easy to set up and automate customer email campaigns, so you can immediately begin recovering revenue.
+The best approach for recovery is a series of automated dunning emails spaced out during the days and weeks after a failed payment.
+Recover makes it easy to set up and automate customer email campaigns so you can immediately begin recovering revenue.
 You can also track the effectiveness of each email to optimize this process even further.

 4. Optimize Billing Capture Tools

 A simple but often overlooked aspect of dunning is collecting accurate payment information.
 If there’s any friction when it comes to entering payment information, customers might be slow to provide an update when necessary.
-By improving your billing capture forms, you can eliminate many failed payments due to incorrect credit card data.
+You can eliminate many failed payments due to incorrect credit card data by improving your billing capture forms.

-Using a tool that allows you to customize credit card capture forms to match your company branding can help improve your recovery rate.
+Using a tool to customize credit card capture forms to match your company branding can help improve your recovery rate.
 Combining this with in-app paywalls ensures customers have a seamless payment experience, which can also help reduce failed payments.

 5. Track & Use Your Data

-Tracking customer and billing metrics is a great way to see if your dunning process is working and how it can be improved.
+Tracking customer and billing metrics is a great way to see if your dunning process works and how it can be improved.
 For example, an analytics dashboard that tracks metrics such as customer churn and recurring revenue helps you see if you’re trending in the right direction.

 User churn dashboard in Baremetrics